hopeross/psruby-learning/README.md

 Started on 31 January 2023

-Current as of 27 February 2023
+Finished as of 27 February 2023

 Progress tracker:
 - Lesson 1: Introduction and Installation of Ruby.